 IPB currently has 36 departments, 21 Study Centers, 159 undergraduate and graduate programs and 18 diploma (vocational) educational programs.
 And until January 2016, IPB has graduated 133,778 students.

-On the 1st of September 2003 Institut Pertanian Bogor (IPB) or Bogor Agricultural University reached the age of 40 years.
-IPB’s history of development began with the embryonic phase (1941-1963), birth and growth phase (1963-1975), maturity phase (1975-2000), implementation phase of IPB's autonomy IPB (2000-2005) towards IPB as State-Owned Legal Body (BHMN) which would begin in 2006.
-In 2007 IPB was expected to be in an embryonic stage of a research-based university.
+On September 1, 2003 Bogor Agricultural University (IPB) reached the age of 40 years.
+Historical development of IPB starts from the embryonic phase (1941-1963), birth and growth phase (1963-1975), maturation phase (1975-2000), autonomy implementation phase (2000-2005) and leading to the State Owned Legal Entity-based IPB phase (BHMN) commencing in 2006.
+In 2007 it is expected that IPB is ready conceptually to become a research-based university.